aeserran/Twitter-Python-LEMI-1481881775100/README.md

 ## <a name="how it works"></a>How the app works?

 The app provides a REST API end point `analyze?twitterHandle=fatih_bulut` which accepts `GET` requests with user's twitter handle as a parameter.
-Once the twitter handle is retrieved the app will function in three steps: *Retrieving tweets from Twitter*, *Retrieving insights from Watson service* and finally *Presenting insights to end user*.
+Once the twitter handle is retrieved the app will function in three steps: *Retrieving tweets from Twitter*, *Retrieving insights from Watson service* and finally *Presenting insights* to the end user.
 Backend code is in `server.py` file whereas the front end code is in `static/index.html` file.
 Below shows the `analze` implementation.

 ```Python
 def analyze(self, twitterHandle):